-Although they spoke French, assimilation into France was difficult especially because Albert’s father, at the age of 52, could not find work for two years while he had a family of seven to raise.
+Although they spoke French, assimilation into France was difficult, especially for Albert’s father, who at the age of 52 could not find work and had a family of seven to raise.
 The Bivas family essentially had no financial resources and their extended family was dispersed around the world in Israel, England, the US, and Australia.

 Eventually, Albert and his family made their way to the United States.
 Today he resides in Palo Alto with his wife, Natalie, and two adult children.
 He remains an outspoken advocate for the one million Jews displaced from their indigenous homelands in the Middle East and North Africa.